OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 5. Massive Landslide: Stand in front of Titan, then immediately move to the side.
 6. Cobolt Bomb: Makes a single boulder grow in size, making its range larger.
 7. Fault Line: Stand on the two-segment wide section of arena.

+### Eden's Verse: Fulmination (Normal)

+1. Crippling Blow: Tank buster.
+2. Stratospear Summons: Move to side with smaller spear.
+3. Surge Protection Orbs: Keep 1 stack up at all time.
+No more than 3 stacks.
+4. Stormcloud Summons: Targeted players move to opposite ends of arena.
+5. Divine Judgement Volts: Massive AE, removes one stack of Surge Protection.
+6. Tribunal Summons: Knocks back from center column or side rows.